rendermotion/RMPY/docs/source/rigs.rst

 all of this under a simplified name convention.

 Standard creation functions.
-Any rig has something that is used as base to create the rig, most common thing are space locators(points in space), but you can find rigs that are created based on a curve or geometry.
+Any rig has something that is used as base to create the rig, most common thing are points in space (space locators), but you can find rigs that are created based on a curve or geometry.
 The standard functions for  rig creation are
     create_point_base: Need to provide input points to create the rig.
+    create_node_base: Need to provide transform as inputs to create the rig.
     create_curve_base: A curve is the base of the rig.
     create_geometry_base: Some geometry will be the base to create the rig.
 While creating rigs with this function you are inheriting some procedures that are in place to name every part of your rig.